Marsha P. Johnson: Tributes

 Various tributes to Johnson have been produced, some while she was alive and some posthumously.
 A character named Boom Boom, based on Johnson, is featured in the Hot Peaches play 1982 Street Theater, a comedy based on the Stonewall Riots.
 In 1996, musician Anohni produced a play titled The Birth of Anne Frank/The Ascension of Marsha P. Johnson.
 Attendees included prominent drag performers and Stonewall veterans.
+In 2019, Time created 89 new covers to celebrate women of the year starting from 1920.
+It chose Johnson for 1969.
 On June 30, 2020, Google celebrated Marsha P. Johnson with a Google Doodle.

 On August 24, 2020, the 75th anniversary of Johnson's birth, East River State Park was renamed the Marsha P. Johnson State Park, becoming the first New York state park named after an openly LGBTQ person.
 In 2022, Governor Kathy Hochul announced that a new ornamental gate would be constructed at the park in Johnson's honor.

 Memorialization

 In May 2019, it was announced that Johnson and Sylvia Rivera would be honored with monuments at Greenwich Village, near the site of the Stonewall.
 This project was delayed for several years due to the New York City Department of Parks and Recreation's lengthy approval process and the COVID-19 pandemic.
 On August 24, 2021, without authorization, transgender activists installed their own sculpture, A Love Letter to Marsha, in Christopher Park.
 The statue, which was created by artist Jesse Pallotta, was given a temporary permit to remain in the park until November and was displayed there until August 24, 2022.